JAEG99/Typer/README.md

     * This is the section for the main game of the site.
 The typing game will show a paragraph that will be generated from an array within the JS.
 This will then be static until the user presses the restart button.
 The program will begin the 60-second countdown when the user starts their typing.
     * When the 60 seconds is up, the user will be able to see their CPM, WPM, and their Accuracy in a percentage.
     * They will then be able to press the restart button to generate a new paragraph to try again.
+    * The game also has difficulty options.
+    * The game has a localy stored High Score section.

 ![Game image](assets/readme-images/game.png)
 [Back to top](#contents)